User Guide

 The 2D Scanner camera driver supports optional per-camera image filters configured in the system INI file.
 A filter is created once when the camera is opened and applied to every acquired frame before the image is passed to the scanner pipeline.

 Each camera section and each calibration sub-section can have its own independent filter configuration.
+Image filters work in both calibrated mode and pixel mode.

 Stitching